-I’m a consultant economist focused on re-analyzing empirical social science research.
+I’m an independent economist focused on replicating empirical social science research.
 I check if published findings are reliable by testing for robustness to alternative statistical methods or data sources.

 Previously I have worked for Open Philanthropy and on my own projects.
-Please get in touch if you have research you’d like to see scrutinized (or original research you want me to do).
+Please support me on Patreon, and get in touch [maswiebe[at]gmail.com] if you have research you’d like to see scrutinized (or original research you want me to do).

 Here are some of my past projects:

-Do bigger cities cause more innovation? (html, pdf) Moretti (2021) studies agglomeration effects for innovation, where being in bigger cities causes inventors to patent more.
-The main results use OLS with fixed effects, and an event study (using inventors who change cities) and instrumental variables strategy (using size of tech clusters in other cities) support a causal interpretation.
+Do bigger cities cause more innovation? (summary, thread, html, pdf) Moretti (2021) studies agglomeration effects for innovation, where being in bigger cities causes inventors to patent more.
+The main results are from regression with fixed effects, while an event study (using inventors who change cities) and instrumental variables strategy (using size of tech clusters in other cities) are used to support a causal interpretation.
 I show that both the event study and IV results are caused by coding errors.

 Do vaccinated children have higher income as adults? (thread, html, pdf) Atwood (2022) studies the long-run economic effects of the 1963 measles vaccine.
 Since the vaccine was introduced nationally, the paper uses states with high and low measles incidence as the treatment and control groups.
 But measles is so contagious that this probably represents differences in reporting capacity rather than actual disease incidence.
 I run an event study and find that the results are explained by trends, instead of a treatment effect of the vaccine.